kirtann/python-tkinter-scientific-calculator/README.md

 # python-tkinter-scientific-calculator
-Using tkinter and building amazing GUI interface for fully functional scientific calculator
+Using tkinter to build amazing GUI interface for fully functional scientific calculator